Corry Westbrook for United States Congress District FL-8

 Yes, I think that is all worth saving.

 Who wants to own a $3 million home on a dying lagoon?
+Who wants another horrific fish kill?
 What is the resale value of any homes or businesses when tourists go elsewhere to fish and swim?
-We need to prevent our seasonal residents from wintering down south or on the west coast by restoring and conserving our environment.
+We need to prevent our seasonal residents from wintering further down south or on the west coast by restoring and conserving our environment.

 Protecting our environment while working towards energy independence

-Unlike our current member of Congress, I will vote against drilling for oil and gas along Florida’s coast.
-We do not need a horrific oil spill off our shores, decimating our fisheries and chasing tourists away from our gorgeous beaches.
+Unlike our current member of Congress, I have successfully worked to stop oil and gas exploration along Florida’s coast.
+We do not need a horrific oil spill off our beaches, decimating our fisheries and chasing tourists away from our gorgeous beaches.

 The state of our environment and our energy policies are intertwined.
 It is time we stop using energy sources that cause air pollution, water pollution, explosions, massive spills, earthquakes, increased asthma attacks, rising sea levels, extreme weather and ocean acidification.
-All of these problems cost our society an enormous amount of money and the costs will increase.
+All of these problems cost our society an enormous amount of money, and the costs will increase significantly over time.
+It is time we switch to clean, renewable energy.
+It is time to invest in new industries that will create good American jobs, extricate ourselves from reliance on foreign oil and protect the planet for the next generation.
+Again, as a life-long fiscally responsible taxpayer, I agree with Benjamin Franklin that an ounce of prevention is worth a pound of cure.

 No Longer Second-Class in Congress